Wiki · Concept · Last reviewed June 14, 2026

 This distinction matters in medicine, public policy, education, hiring, finance, safety engineering, and AI governance.
 A model can predict that a person is likely to miss rent, relapse, default, reoffend, churn, or need medical care without knowing which action would help.
 Prediction can become punishment when institutions mistake correlation for cause.

-Causal AI also matters for advanced AI research because robust intelligence appears to require more than surface association.
-Systems that plan, act, test hypotheses, and adapt under distribution shift need some representation of interventions and consequences.
+Causal AI also matters for advanced AI research because robust systems need more than surface association.
+Systems that plan, act, test hypotheses, use tools, and adapt under distribution shift need some representation of interventions and consequences.
+The governance point is narrower but urgent: a model that predicts vulnerability should not be treated as evidence that a punitive intervention will help.

 Core Ideas